hammerheim-game/hammerheim-rules/3-equipment.md

 Two Handed: A model armed with a Ball and Chain may not use a shield, buckler or additional weapon in close combat.
-If the model is equipped with a shield he will still get a +1 bonus to his armour save against shooting Incredible Force: Because the Ball and Chain is so heavy, normal armour does very little to protect against it.
-No armour saves are allowed against wounds caused by a Ball and Chain.
+If the model is equipped with a shield he will still get a +1 bonus to his armor save against shooting Incredible Force: Because the Ball and Chain is so heavy, normal armor does very little to protect against it.
+No armor saves are allowed against wounds caused by a Ball and Chain.
 In addition, any hit from a Ball and Chain is very likely to take off someone’s head (or at least break some ribs!).
 Therefore, any hit that successfully wounds will do